PSDtoHUBSPOT News Blog

 3. Types of Translation Partners

 Before you can learn how to choose a translation company, you need to understand the types of translation partners.
-Translation partners are of basically seven types ranging from freelancing and crowdsourcing platforms all the way to publicly listed large multilanguage vendors.
+Translation companies are basically of seven types ranging from freelancing and crowdsourcing platforms all the way to publicly listed large multilanguage vendors.

 3.1 Crowdsourcing Platforms